LacyS6198/Module1_Project/README.md

 ### Limitation of Dataset
 Below are limitations of the dataset available for analysis.
  - Length of campaign (time between date created and date ended) was not included.
+This could provide additional insight into the success and failure of campaigns, especially when coupled with other data points.
+For example, shorter campaigns with higher goal amounts may result in a higher failure rate.
  - Demographic information was not included.
-Meaningful demographic information may include average income level within the country given and preferences within the country (ex: preference for plays over musicals).
+Meaningful demographic information may include average income level within the country given and preferences within the country.
  - Categorization of play topic was not included.
 For example, drama vs comedy.
+This categorization would allow for a more in-depth comparison of play campaign outcomes.
  - Columns "staff_pick" and "spotlight" were not defined.
-Without defining what these columns represent, unable to determine whether they should be included within the analysis and/or could contribute to results.
+Without defining what these columns represent, we are unable to determine whether they could affect results and should, or should not, be included within the analysis.
  - Currency values were not standardized.
-Currency rates vary and skew goal amount comparisons.
-For example, $10,000 GBP is not equal to $10,000 USD.
+Due to currency rate differences, comparison of goal amounts is skewed.
+For example, the play titled "Fishcakes" had a goal of $800 GBP.
+When converted to USD at today's rates, this is equal to $1,073 USD.
+In the analysis, the goal for "Fishcakes" was included in the "Less than $1,000" goal category but had the currency been standardized to USD it would have been inlcuded in the "1000 to 4999" goal category.

 ### Other Possible Tables/Graphs